How The Launch if Clickfunnels 2.0 Changes Things

 We need to have a look at how pages are constructed before I can explain what the other buttons on the main menu are.

-To stack things horizontally, like the 4 small images in the picture below, you simply add a row with the number of columns you want.
+To stack things horizontally, you simply add a row with the number of columns you want.

 This image should give you a better idea of all of this: